AccelByte/session-dsm-grpc-plugin-csharp/README.md

    CL[gRPC Client]
    end
    subgraph Extend Override App
-   SV["gRPC Server\n(you are here)"]
+   SV["gRPC Server"]
    end
    CL --- SV
 ```

-`AccelByte Gaming Services` (AGS) features can be customized using `Extend Override` apps.
-An `Extend Override` app is a gRPC server which contains one or more custom functions which can be called by AGS instead of its default functions.
+`AccelByte Gaming Services` (AGS) features can be customized using
+`Extend Override` apps.
+An `Extend Override` app is basically a `gRPC server` which
+contains one or more custom functions which can be called by AGS instead of the
+default functions.

 ## Overview

-This repository provides a project template to create an `Extend Override` app for `session dsm grpc plugin server` written in `C#`.
-It includes an example of how the custom functions can be implemented.
-It also includes the essential gRPC server authentication and authorization to ensure security.
-Additionally, it comes with built-in instrumentation for observability, ensuring that metrics, traces, and logs are available upon deployment.
+This repository provides a project template to create an `Extend Override`
+app for `session dsm grpc plugin server` written in `C#`.
+It includes an example of how the
+custom functions can be implemented.
+It also includes the essential
+`gRPC server` authentication and authorization to ensure security.
+Additionally,
+it comes with built-in instrumentation for observability, ensuring that metrics,
+traces, and logs are available upon deployment.

-You can clone this repository to begin developing your own `Extend Override` app for `session dsm grpc plugin server`.
-Simply modify this project by implementing your own logic for the custom functions.
+You can clone this repository to begin developing your own `Extend Override`
+app for `session dsm grpc plugin server`.
+Simply modify this project by implementing
+your own logic for the custom functions.

 ## Prerequisites